 \section{Abstract}

-In this note, we consider the case that the condition ``constant near infinity" in the definition of $\Lambda^2$-enlargeable manifold replaced by the condition ``locally constant near infinity" and prove that $\Lambda^2$-enlargeable manifold in the current sense also can not carry a complete Riemannian metric of positive scalar curvature.
+In this note, we consider the case where the condition ``{constant} near infinity" in the definition of $\Lambda^2$-enlargeable manifolds is replaced by the condition ``{locally constant} near infinity" and prove that a $\Lambda^2$-enlargeable manifold in this modified sense still cannot carry a complete Riemannian metric of positive scalar curvature.
 As a consequence, we give another proof of Wang-Zhang's theorem on the generalized Geroch conjecture for complete spin manifolds.